 What exercises might I be given?

-One of the most known techniques is the Sensate Focus exercise created by two American researchers, William Masters and Virginia Johnson — legends in the field of sexology and therapy, even if they weren’t perfect, and even inspired the show Masters of Sex.
+Listen, I’m not a therapist so I can not give you a comprehensive answer so I’m not going to try.
+But one of the most known techniques is the Sensate Focus exercise created by two American researchers, William Masters and Virginia Johnson — legends in the field of sexology and therapy — even if they weren’t perfect — and even inspired the show Masters of Sex.
 Sensate Focus exercises see partners take turns touching each other without the expectation of intercourse, focusing purely on sensation.
 It’s designed to reduce pressure and rekindle intimacy.

 There are also solo versions of this like guided self touch and body mapping for those who struggle with pleasure or have a history of dissociating from their bodies.